ceramic-engine/ceramic/README.md

 A new ceramic project is now created inside a `MyProject` directory, using the `luxe` backend and providing Visual Studio Code project files.

-Open the `MyProject` directory with Visual Studio Code (you can to so by dragging the folder onto your VS Code icon).
+Open the `MyProject` directory with Visual Studio Code (you can do so by dragging the folder onto your VS Code icon).

 Press (CMD+Shift+B / CTRL+Shift+B) to compile and run the project. **It should work!**